Imagination and curiosity drive our activities in outer space.

 When we look at the night sky we see thousands of stars gleaming back at us.
 Planet Earth orbits around its star, our Sun.
 Eight planets form our Solar System.

-This leads us to the question could those stars in the night sky have planets orbiting around them, forming their own solar system?
+Does this lead us to the question could those stars in the night sky have planets orbiting around them, forming their own solar system?
 The answer is yes, absolutely.
-These planets are called exoplanets (exo- a prefix that means external, from outside).
+These planets are called exoplanets (Exo- a prefix that means external, from outside).

 Recently, seven Earth-sized planets have been observed by NASA’s Spitzer Space Telescope around a tiny, nearby, ultra-cool dwarf star called TRAPPIST-1.
 Here is a video from NASA titled TRAPPIST-1, “A Treasure Trove of Planets Found.”